bxparks/AceSegment/README.md

         * A class that writes a clock string "hh:mm" to `LedDisplay`.
         * A few additional symbols are supported: `kCharSpace`, `kCharMinus` and `kPatternA` ("A" for AM) and `kPatternP` ("P" for PM).
+    * `TemperatureWriter`
+        * A class that writes temperatures with a degrees symbol or optionally with "C" or "F" symbol.
     * `CharWriter`
         * A class that convert an ASCII character represented by a `char` (code 0-127) to a bit pattern used by `SegmentDriver` class.